Graduate Diploma in Family Medicine

 • Programme fees does not include GDFM Actual Examination, Family Practice Skill Course (FPSC) Elective and Basic Cardiac Life Support (BCLS) certification

-• Programme fees does not include re-attempts for the GDFM Mock Examination and re-subcription of the NEJM portal after the 2-year programme
+• Programme fees does not include re-attempts for the GDFM Mock Examination and and re-subscription of the Amboss portal after the 2-year programmee

 Miscellaneous Fee